MonikaBarget/distant-reading/docs/pages_tasksheet_bodyimage.md

 - **Public Sphere theory** is another possible approach and can draw your attention to how media such as podcasts create participatory spaces and contribute to (political) opinion-making.
 You can, for example, explore whether reviews and comments reflect a shift toward inclusive and democratic conversations, and if the users are empowered to take collective action offline.

+### Cited Works and Further Readings
+- Brown, M. (2023, May 4). *Almond moms and the illusion of wellness* [Video].
+YouTube. https://youtu.be/HgqC6v3YG8I
+- Chuck, C., Fernandes, S. A., & Hyers, L. L. (2016).
+Awakening to the politics of food: Politicized diet as social identity. *Appetite, 107*, 425-436. https://doi.org/10.1016/j.appet.2016.08.106
+- Doyle, G., Wambach, A., & Doyle, A. (2021–present). *We can do hard things* [Podcast]. https://podcasts.apple.com/bw/podcast/we-can-do-hard-things/id1564530722
+- Ellis, R. (2023, December 7). *Almond moms and the cult of generational diet culture* [Video].
+YouTube. https://youtu.be/A8GI6z0dVVY
+- Faw, M. H., Davidson, K., Hogan, L., & Thomas, K. (2021).
+Corumination, diet culture, intuitive eating, and body dissatisfaction among young adult women. *Personal Relationships, 28*(2), 406-426. https://doi.org/https://doi.org/10.1111/pere.12364
+- Hogan, L., Johnson, K. J., & Faw, M. H. (2025).
+Diet Culture Beliefs, Co-Rumination, Intuitive Eating, and Experiences of Internalized Weight Stigma in the Adjustment to College Among Emerging Adult Women. *Emerging Adulthood, 13*(4), 833-844. https://doi.org/10.1177/21676968251338573
+- Jamil, J. (2023–2024). *I Weigh* [Podcast].
+(Now titled Wrong Turns with Jameela Jamil). https://podcasts.apple.com/bw/podcast/wrong-turns-with-jameela-jamil/id1498855031
+- Jovanovski, N., & Jaeger, T. (2022).
+Demystifying ‘diet culture’: Exploring the meaning of diet culture in online ‘anti-diet’ feminist, fat activist, and health professional communities. *Women's Studies International Forum, 90*, 102558. https://doi.org/https://doi.org/10.1016/j.wsif.2021.102558
+- Jovanovski, N., & Jaeger, T. (2024).
+Unpacking the 'anti-diet movement': domination and strategies of resistance in the broad anti-diet community. *Social Movement Studies, 23*(2), 172-189. https://doi.org/10.1080/14742837.2022.2070736
+- Le, M. (2022, January 16). *The history of dieting is crazier than you think* [Video].
+YouTube. https://www.youtube.com/watch?v=FoqHB7BMduw
+- Sarian, B. (2022, May 5). *Heroin & cigarettes & tapeworms: The dark history of diet culture* [Video].
+YouTube. https://youtu.be/UeNQ9ZGJi7I

+### Note
+The Chuck et al. (2016) and Jovanovski & Jaeger(2022,2024) texts offer a focus on the political elements of diet culture and body image, while Faw et al. (2021) and Hogen et al. (2025) give you a more in depth look at the relationship between diet culture and body dissatisfaction.
+The first three can guide an analysis of feelings and discussions of the larger structures at play (the more sociological aspects), while the other two can be more useful for analyzing the psychological elements.